Manu6677/netflix-gpt/README.md

 - Add hardcode value to the constants
 - Register the TMDB Api & create an App & get access token
 - Get Data from TMDB Api and now playing movies list of API
+- Custom hook for Now Playing Movies
+- Updated the store with Movies Data
+- Planing for Main cont. and Secondary Cont.
+- Fetch Data for Trailer video
+- Update the Store with Trailer video Data
+- Embedded the youtube Video and Made it auto play and mute
+- Tailwind classes to make Main cont awesome

 # Features
 - Login/Sign Up